beekai-oss/little-state-machine/README.md

 import React from 'react'
-import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { StateMachineProvider, createStore, DevTool } from 'little-state-machine'
+import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { StateMachineProvider, createStore } from 'little-state-machine' import { DevTool } from 'little-state-machine-devtools'

 // The following code is for React Native usage
 // import { AsyncStorage } from "react-native";